-When absence from a class or laboratory becomes necessary, it is the responsibility of the student to inform the instructor prior to the absence.
+Registration in a course presupposes that students will attend scheduled classes and laboratory sessions.
+When absence from a class becomes necessary, it is the responsibility of the student to inform the instructor prior to the absence.
+Frequent unexplained absences may result in dismissal from a course.

 The student is responsible for making up all work missed during an absence.
-If a student cannot appear for a test or final examination, he should try to contact the instructor prior to the test period.
-If he is unable to reach the instructor, he should leave word with the division office.
+If a student cannot take a test or the final examination at the scheduled time, he should contact the instructor prior to the test period.
+If he is unable to reach the instructor, he should contact the division office.

-When the number of unexcused absences for a student reaches an amount equivalent to thirty percent of the total instructional time (e.g., three weeks in a ten-week course), the instructor will drop the student from the class.
-If the student is doing "A/B" work at that time, the prerogative is then with the instructor.
+The policy on attendance and make-up examinations is generally the prerogative of each instructor.
+Instructors will provide students with a statement of their attendance policy during the first class meeting of each quarter.
+When the number of unexcused absences reaches a sum equivalent to thirty percent of the total instructional time (e.g., three weeks in a ten week course), the instructor will drop the student from class.
 Students who are dropped from a class because of a lack of attendance will be assigned a "W" grade if the drop is made during the first six weeks of the quarter.
 After that time, a grade of "F" will be assigned in non-developmental courses and a grade of "R" or "U" in developmental courses.
-No-shows, in all cases, will be awarded a "W."
+Noshows, in all cases, will be awarded a "W."